Sun Kil Moon: History

 Admiral Fell Promises was released on July 13, 2010, and whilst credited to Sun Kil Moon, only Kozelek plays on the record, on nylon stringed guitar, and vocals.

 Among The Leaves, Sun Kil Moon's fifth studio album, was released on May 29, 2012.
 Tim Mooney, the band's former drummer, died in June 2012.

 Sun Kil Moon's sixth studio album, Benji, was released in February 2014.
 The record met with critical acclaim, and was named in the Best of 2014 lists of Fact, Stereogum, Pitchfork, Rough Trade, Drowned in Sound, Tiny Mix Tapes, and the NME.
 Soundblab selected it as the best album of 2014.

 Sun Kil Moon's seventh album of original material, Universal Themes, was released on June 2, 2015.
 The album features contributions from drummer Steve Shelley, who previously collaborated with Kozelek on the album, Benji.

-On July 20, 2016 it was announced that Sun Kil Moon would release a new double album, Common as Light and Love Are Red Valleys of Blood, on February 28, 2017.
+On July 20, 2016 it was announced that Sun Kil Moon would release a new double album, Common as Light and Love Are Red Valleys of Blood on February 17, 2017.
 The announcement was accompanied by the release of a new song, God Bless Ohio.
 The album was released on February 17, 2017 with Caldo Verde Records.
 Mark Kozelek subsequently toured Europe, South America, and the United States, both as a solo act and with Sun Kil Moon, to promote the album.

 On November 1, 2018, Sun Kil Moon released their ninth studio album, This Is My Dinner.
 The following year, their tenth studio album was released, titled I Also Want to Die in New Orleans, named after the $uicideboy$ album I Want to Die in New Orleans.
 This album saw Kozelek working with Donny McCaslin and Jim White, the former being heavily present on David Bowie's 2016 album, Blackstar.

 Boxing references

 Kozelek's favorite sport is boxing, and the name Sun Kil Moon was inspired by that of boxer Moon Sung-kil.
 Kozelek discussed boxing and the murder of Agapito Sánchez four years after a fight he witnessed in a 2012 interview:

 Several of the band's songs are inspired by the sport, such as "Duk Koo Kim".
 Duk Koo Kim was a Korean boxer who died after a nationally televised bout with Ray Mancini on November 13, 1982.
-Mancini is from Youngstown, Ohio, which is very close to Kozelek's hometown of Massillon.
+Mancini is from Youngstown, Ohio, which is approximately 70 miles from Kozelek's hometown of Massillon.
 The triumph of the local hero soon turned into a tragedy that included the suicide deaths of both Kim's mother and the bout's referee, Richard Green.
 The song "Pancho Villa" is named after the Filipino boxer known by that name, and also mentions Salvador Sánchez and Benny Paret.